py2ai/py2ai.github.io/_posts/2018-09-17-Speech-Control-MS-Presentations.md

 ---
+categories:
+- tutorial
+description: A simple AI application tutorial to control PPTX slides with speech using python
+keywords:
+- point
+- control
+- speech
+- power
+- development
+- code
+- programming
+- tutorial
 layout: post
+mathjax: true
 title: With Speech, control the MS Power Point Presentation
-categories: [tutorial]
-mathjax: true
-description: A simple AI application tutorial to control PPTX slides with speech using python
 ---

 Hello friends, today i am going to present a very simple AI application to voice control the Microsoft PowerPoint Presentation.
 The basic steps in making this application are: